SmokyBob/Bluetti_ESP32/README.md

 ### TODOS:
 - more details for ifft config
 - more configs for hardcoded behaviours (es. ac off on low battery)
-- more detaild on build flags in config
+- more details on build flags in config
 - auto stop bluetti data log when SPIFFS over 95% ... and maybe a notification
 - code refactor